nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 2. App should not require installation to work, i.e. it is portable
 3. App should work well for standard screen resolutions 1920x1080 and higher, as well as for screen scales 100% and 125%.
 4. App should be usable (i.e., all functions can be used even if the user experience is not optimal) for resolutions 1280x720 and higher, as well as for screen scales 150%.
-5. Should be able to hold up to 1000 persons and 200 events without a noticeable sluggishness in performance for typical usage.
+5. Should be able to hold up to 1000 customers and 200 events without a noticeable sluggishness in performance for typical usage.
 6. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 7. The system should respond within 5 seconds.
 8. Data should be stored locally in a human editable text file.
 9. Data should not be stored using an external database management system (DBMS)
 10. File size of the data should not exceed 1GB (should be stored in a space saving manner)
-11. App should be an executable (Double clicked or can be run using the `java -jar` command).
+11. App should be an executable (Double-clicked or can be run using the `java -jar` command).

 *{More to be added}*